answer2me/Getting-Cleaning/CodeBook.md

 | fbodybodygyrojerkmag-std | Standard deviation frequency of magnitude of body gyroscope jerk measurement

 # Transformation description
+Step 1: Training and the test sets are merged to create one data set.
+Step 2: Only the measurements on the mean and standard deviation are extracted for each measurement.
+Step 3: Descriptive activity names are used to name the activities in the data set Step 4: The data set is appropriately labeled with descriptive variable names.

 # Detailed information can be found in the following link:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#